 National and Regional Kendo Federation

 There will be annual membership fees for All United States Kendo Federation (AUSKF) and All Eastern United States Kendo Federation (AEUSKF).
-Currently, the annual fee is $60 ($40 for AUSKF and $20 for AEUSKF) for members who are 18 years or above.
-For members under 18 years old, the fee is $45 ($25 for AUSKF and $20 for AEUSKF).
+Currently, the annual fee is $80 for members who are 18 years or above.
+For members under 18 years old, the fee is $50.

 For promotion tests, tournaments, seminars, and other special events, separate fees are incurred.